Aayush75/clustering/README.md

    - Mini-batch training with feature augmentation
    - Progressive refinement of cluster assignments

+### Feature Extractors

-### DINOv2 Features
+#### DINOv2/DINOv3 Features

-DINOv2 is a self-supervised vision transformer that provides:
+DINOv2 and DINOv3 are self-supervised vision transformers that provide:
 - Rich semantic visual features without requiring labels
 - Robustness to image transformations
 - Strong performance on downstream tasks including clustering

-We use the CLS token embedding from DINOv2 as the image representation.
+We use the CLS token embedding from DINOv2/DINOv3 as the image representation.

+#### CLIP Features

+CLIP (Contrastive Language-Image Pre-training) is a vision-language model that provides:
+- Strong visual features trained on image-text pairs
+- Excellent transfer learning capabilities
+- 512-dimensional (ViT-B) or 768-dimensional (ViT-L) embeddings

+We use the vision encoder's pooled output with projection as the image representation.

 ## Evaluation Metrics